SwissPedHealth-PipelineDev/docs/pages/design_dna_snvindel_v1.md

     - QV set 2 for statistical genomics (new associations with established methods) for cohort level discovery
     - QV set 1 or 2 for other methods (ML/DL, causal inference) (new methods) for individual and cohort level discovery
 1. Release data.
+1. If not already included in an analysis model, the candidate causal variants will be followed up to confirm if causal effects are identified in RNA and protein layers.

 ## Protocol steps